Locations:

 Bloody Show

-A bloody show is a term that describes bleeding during the end of pregnancy as a woman’s body prepares for labor.
-It's a common symptom of late pregnancy and can be accompanied by other signs of labor like cramping, pelvic pressure and contractions.
+“Bloody show” is a term that describes bleeding during the end of pregnancy as your body prepares for labor.
+It’s a common symptom of late pregnancy and can be accompanied by other signs of labor like cramping and contractions.

 Overview

-A bloody show is a common symptom during late pregnancy when a small amount of blood and mucus is released from the vagina.
-A bloody show occurs because the cervix starts to soften and thin (efface) and widen (dilate) in preparation for labor.
+Bloody show is a common symptom during late pregnancy when a small amount of blood and mucus comes out of your vagina.
+The bloody show occurs because your cervix starts to soften and thin (efface) and widen (dilate) in preparation for labor.
+Your cervix is filled with blood vessels, and it can bleed easily when effacement and dilation occur.
+What you see in the bloody show is blood from your cervix, possibly mixed with mucus from your mucus plug.

 Advertisement